 CREATIVITY AND THE ARTS

-The White Paper (Nov 2011) says that, ‘if we are to prepare successfully for the 21st Century we will have to do more than just improve literacy and numeracy skills.
+The White Paper (Nov 2011) said that, ‘if we are to prepare successfully for the 21st Century we will have to do more than just improve literacy and numeracy skills.
 We need a broad, flexible and motivating education that recognises the different talents of all children and delivers excellence for everyone’.

-At St Andrew’s creativity means aspects of the curriculum that develop our pupils’ capacities for original ideas and action and enable them to engage positively with the growing complexity and diversity of social values and ways of life.
+At St Andrew’s, creativity means aspects of the curriculum that develop our pupils’ capacities for original ideas and action and enable them to engage positively with the growing complexity and diversity of social values and ways of life.
 We have built into our curriculum time for developing children’s creative thought by ensuring extra time devoted to the Arts weeks, enrichment days and Dance Festivals .